duke-libraries/tripod3/README.md

 14. Click "Process" to being the ingest.
 You will have to refresh the page to see the progress.
 This will take a while.
 And the process may fail and need to be restarted.

 15. Once the ingest is complete run the following rake task.
+You will likely see an error because it could not send an email, but the fixity check should run successfully regardless.

     ```
     $ rake dul_hydra:batch:fixity_check
     ```

 16. Then ingest the metadata using the following command.
 Replace my BATCH_USER id with the username you set up.
 Replace changeme:NNN with the PID you noted in step 9.

     ```
     rake dul_hydra:batch:mets_folder FOLDER=/vagrant/METS/blake COLLECTION=changeme:NNN BATCH_USER=cory.lown@duke.edu
     ```

+    Enter p at the prompt.
+This will queue a batch process that you can start by clicking "Process" in the staff interface: [http://localhost:3000/batches](http://localhost:3000/batches).
+You will have to refresh the page to monitor the ingest progress.

 17. Publish the collection by running the following in the Rails console.
 Replace changeme:NNN with the PID of the collection you created.